quru/qis/doc/image_help.md

 <a name="option_quality"></a>
 ### quality
 Sets the `jpg` or `png` compression level (this setting has no effect for other image formats).
 Valid values are 1 to 100.
-If you do not specify a quality, the  image server's default quality level is used.

 For `jpg`, 1 is lowest quality, highest compression and smallest file size;
 while 100 is highest quality but largest file size.
 A value of 75 gives a reasonable